bowdoin-csci2200/bowdoin-csci2200.github.io/policies.md

 Exceptions to the late policy will be made in case of significant circumstances (such as you are sick in bed, concussion, etc).
-If anything arises that you forsee will impact your ability to meet a deadline, please let me know as soon as possible.
+If such a situation arises please let me know as soon as possible.

-Note that the circumstances have to be _significant_ (for e.g. taking two classes with homework deadlines the same day, or traveling for athletics events or hackathons, do not count as an unusual circumstance).
+Note that the circumstances have to be _significant_ (for e.g. taking two classes with homework deadlines the same day, or traveling for athletics events or hackathons, do not count as an emergency).

 ### Regrades